 4. Favoring low risk/high yield investments

-For the rising rich, a perfect investment asset might be an undervalued (and therefore very likely to grow) blue chip stock (not likely to collapse) with a history of above average dividend yields (steady cash flow).
-He doesn’t need for his investments to make him rich—he’s already on his way there and just wants to grow his wealth steadily and predictably.
+A perfect investment asset might be an undervalued (and therefore very likely to grow) blue chip stock (not likely to collapse) with a history of above average dividend yields (steady cash flow).

 5. Majoring on the majors